AutoShow Dash Integration

 [00:03:46.03] - Anthony Campolo that

 [00:07:48.19] - Rion Gull Yeah.
-And Payments are not something that's super easy for people, generally speaking.
-That's why they reach for things like Stripe or PayPal or integrations and even those aren't easy.
+And payments are not something that's super easy for people, generally speaking.
+That's why they reach for things like Stripe or PayPal or integrations, and even those aren't easy.
 So we're hoping that a Dash payment integration will get you started right away with accepting payments.
 So let's go to your screen.
 Is it ready to present?

 [00:08:10.19] - Anthony Campolo Yeah, go for it.

 [00:08:13.22] - Rion Gull Let's look at the project itself.
-We're here in Visual Studio.
-Code ide, tell us what we're looking at.
+We're here in Visual Studio Code IDE.
+Tell us what we're looking at.

 [00:10:31.08] - Anthony Campolo This transcript comes automatically.
 You'll get the transcript every time because it needs the transcript to do all the functionality.
 Even if you don't necessarily need it, you're going to get it.
 The UI will be set up in a way where you can look at the transcript or not, but either way it'll be saved for you along with the show notes.
-Because you also might, once you have the transcript.
-So here it is right here.
-Once you have the transit, you might want to run it on a different set of prompts if you decide or if you don't quite like the output, you want to try a different model.
-So you see it's pretty long, so if we go all the way down, we'll actually see.
-And then it gives you the prompt in case you want to see that.
+Because once you have the transcript, you might want to run it on a different set of prompts if you decide, or if you don't quite like the output, you might want to try a different model.
+So you see it's pretty long.
+If we go all the way down, we'll actually see, and then it gives you the prompt in case you want to see that.
 But the actual important part is here.
 This is the LLM output.
-So the description is Sprint review session covering updates on platform development, including progress on grovedb Tender Dash SDK protocol work with insights into fee systems, proofs and future plans.
-So that's quite a.
-Quite a mouthful.
+So the description is "Sprint review session covering updates on platform development, including progress on GroveDB, TenderDash, SDK, protocol work, with insights into fee systems, proofs, and future plans."
+So that's quite a mouthful.
 And then it breaks down into each of the chapters.

-[00:11:41.12] - Anthony Campolo So there's 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 14 chapters for about hour long video.
-And then the song yo, we're building blocks stacking lines of code from tender-grove DB watch the system explode.
-And so yeah, and if you want, you could drop this into something like Suno you.
+[00:11:41.12] - Anthony Campolo So let's see, there's 14 chapters for about an hour-long video.
+And then the song: "Yo, we're building blocks, stacking lines of code from TenderDash, GroveDB, watch the system explode."
+And so yeah, if you want, you could drop this into something like Suno.
 You said someone in the community actually already kind of does this.
 They create songs about Dash, right?

 [00:18:01.29] - Anthony Campolo with,